 Auckland Art Gallery

-Hugging the hill on the city’s eastern flank, Albert Park is a charming Victorian formal garden overrun by students during term time,...
+On the city’s eastern flank, Albert Park is a Victorian formal garden bordering Auckland University 's campus, and incorporates a row of...

 The 'mighty Civic' (1929) is one of seven ‘atmospheric theatres’ remaining in the world and a fine survivor from cinema’s Golden Age....